-In the last few decades, governmental and other funding agencies have prioritized the development, piloting and evaluation of evidence-based public health programs, including those focussed on healthy nutrition, physical activity and sedentary behaviour.
+In the last few decades, governmental and other funding agencies have prioritized the development, piloting and evaluation of evidence-based public health programs, including those focused on healthy nutrition, physical activity and sedentary behaviour.
 Despite evidence for the positive impact of such programs, and the increasing recognition of the importance of robust process evaluations within trials, there is less evidence for program effectiveness at scale and little evidence about successful scale-ups and sustained implementation.

 There appears to be a gap between the development of efficacious interventions and their wide scale uptake and sustainability in practice.
-With the public health impact of these programs dependant on implementation on wider scale, it is timely to develop multi-disciplinary, international and collaborative forum for researchers, which combines the expertise of relevant behavioural, physical activity, nutrition, policy and sociological disciplines.
+With the public health impact of these programs dependent on implementation on a wider scale, it is timely to develop multi-disciplinary, international and collaborative forum for researchers which combines the expertise of relevant behavioural, physical activity, nutrition, policy and sociological disciplines.
 Implementation science in the field of physical activity, nutrition and sedentary behaviours is relatively new and set to grow as the need to understand how implementation, scalability and sustainability can be promoted and evaluated.

 Goals